 My Father's House

 The ascents to the holy Mountain began at an early age, as Luke writes, “Now his parents went to Jerusalem every year at the Feast of the Passover.
 And when he was twelve years old, they went up according to custom” (Luke 2:41–42).

 In the story that follows, the beginning of Jesus’ lifelong passion for the Temple is revealed.

 On that Passover in Jerusalem, the twelve year old son of Joseph found himself in the Temple courts.
 It was a seven day festival.
 On the first day, he had already accompanied his father to select a lamb, purchase it, and stand in line for the sacrifice.
 Together with parents, siblings, and relatives he had already celebrated the Passover meal in the city.

-The days required for men to be present at the holiday, were already over.
-Joseph, with his wife and children, joined a caravan of relatives headed for home.
-But in the hustle and bustle, they forgot their oldest boy who—still in the Jerusalem—was absolutely enthralled with the holy Place on the Temple Mount!
+The days required for men to be present at the holiday were over and Joseph, with his wife and children, joined a caravan of relatives headed for home.
+But in the hustle and bustle, they forgot their oldest boy who—still in Jerusalem—was absolutely enthralled with the holy Place on the Temple Mount!

 At the festivals, the great scholars and rabbis of the generation would assemble, sitting by the steps outside the inner courts, and teach the Scriptures to the masses.
 Jewish teaching is filled with parables and proverbs, discussions and—most of all—lots of questions.

 Twelve year old Jesus spent three days in the Temple, “sitting among the teachers, listening to them and asking them questions.
 And all who heard him were amazed at his understanding and his answers” ( Luke 2:46–47).
 These and other discussions played an important part in Jesus’ later teaching, especially the Sermon on the Mount.
 His words are filled with parallels and similarities to the great Jewish scholars of the generations before him.